easbarba/easbarba.github.io/docs/_posts/2022-09-13-dot-a-simple-dotfile-manager.markdown

 If a `.dotsignore` is present, `Dot` ignores all listed files. eg: `LICENSE`.

-Conflicting files at TO are backed up to `$HOME/.backup`.
+Conflicting files at destination are backed up to `$HOME/.backup`.

 That is it.